hzi-bifo/seq2geno/README.md

 To only create the folder and config files, please turn off the last six options.

-2. general:
+2. general (\* mandatory):

     - cores: number of cpus (integer; automatically adjusted if larger than the available cpu number)

     - mem_mb: memory size to use (integer in mb; automatically adjusted if larger than the free memory). __Note: some processes may crush because of insufficiently allocated  memory__

-    - old_config: if recognizable, the config files that were previously stored in the working directory will be reused

-    - wd: the working directory.
+    - \*wd: the working directory.
 The intermediate and final files will be stored under this folder.
-The final outcomes will be symlinked to RESULTS/.
+The final outcomes will be symlinked to the sub-directory RESULTS/.

-    - dna_reads: The list of DNA-seq data
+    - \*dna_reads: the list of DNA-seq data

     It should be a two-column list, where the first column includes all samples and the second column lists the __paired-end reads files__.
 The two reads file are separated by a comma.
 The first line is the first sample.
     ```